The Problem with Styled Tables

 Without scope, a screen reader has to guess which header belongs to which

 column.
-On a simple table it usually guesses right.
-On a table with merged
+On a simple table it usually guesses right; on a table with merged

-cells or ambiguous layout, it doesn't.
+cells or an ambiguous layout, it doesn't.

 <th scope='col' className={cn('px-4 py-3 font-medium text-text-secondary')}>